The University of Illinois at Chicago

 Data mining at UIC has some of the most cited researchers in the field working to extract meaning from huge data sets in ways that will revolutionize everything from marketing to medicine.
 Computational biology brings the power of computers to the world of animal conservation.

-Computer science faculty engaged in cybersecurity programs are exploring everything from understanding how data is collected and used to finding better ways to protect online purchases on smart phones.
-A $2 million, five-year grant from the National Science Foundation supports undergraduate and graduate students interested in pursuing careers in cybersecurity.
+Computer science faculty engaged in cybersecurity programs are exploring everything from understanding how data is collected and used to finding better ways to protect online purchases on smartphones.
+A $1.4 million grant from the Defense Advanced Research Projects Agency to design, develop and evaluate a system that will identify security vulnerabilities in web software will engage undergraduate and graduate students interested in learning about state-of-the-art digital security tools.

 UIC’s Artificial Intelligence Laboratory developed and maintains the Illinois Department of Transportation’s real-time traffic map, the Gateway system.